osism/newstime/README.md

 information.
 In the process of a release, the details from the newstime are transferred to the release notes.

+* [2023-05-31] Kolla has released the first RC for Antelope (2023.1) and work has started on getting it into OSISM.

 * [2023-05-31] Validation of sub-environments is now possible with the new ``--environment`` parameter for the ``validate`` command.
 This also fixes a problem with the ``validate`` command that stopped validation of individual service configurations after the introduction